Low-cost? Low chance for Air France and Lufthansa

-BERLIN (Reuters) - Venerable old airlines Lufthansa (LHAG.DE) and Air France (AIRF.PA) know the smart money is in the low-cost market –Ryanair (RYA.I) raised its forecasts again on Thursday - but powerful labor unions are keeping them from the bounty.
+BERLIN, Sept 28 (Reuters) - Venerable old airlines Lufthansa and Air France know the smart money is in the low-cost market -Ryanair raised its forecasts again on Thursday - but powerful labour unions are keeping them from the bounty.

 But now, with half of Europe’s air travel market seized by the budget airlines, it is no longer a lack of will or foresight that is holding back the two carriers.